 High field strength, rare earth permanent magnets are key components in many of the new electrical machine designs now appearing on the market.
 Typical long-life applications for such technology include wave and wind power generators, and the traction motors for hybrid and electric vehicles.

 Simulation software already plays a vital role in the development of such machines by shortening design-to-manufacture times and reducing the number of test prototypes that need to be produced.
 However, many of the modelling approaches and design software tools currently used are unsuitable for capturing and characterising gradual degradation of magnetic performance over time – especially if this is due to a combination of factors.

-A unique material model, incorporated in all transient solvers of Cobham’s Opera software suite, provides the means of accurately predicting changes to magnetic performance during a specific machine’s lifecycle – helping designers to build in safeguards and margins to ensure performance.
+A unique material model, incorporated in all transient solvers of Opera software, provides the means of accurately predicting changes to magnetic performance during a specific machine’s lifecycle – helping designers to build in safeguards and margins to ensure performance.

 The magnetization and demagnetization solvers in Opera have been developed and improved over more than a decade.
 The two dimensional version of the software was originally designed for a specialist US manufacturer of rare earth magnets, and was intended to help maximise the field strength and directionality of permanent magnets by simulating and optimizing the entire material magnetization process.
 The solver was later enhanced to handle the demagnetizing effect of a strong opposing magnetic field, which – in the case of a generator, for example – could be introduced by an in-service fault condition such as a short-circuit on its output.